NohadY/pdsnd_github/README.md

 ### Description
-This is project for using python in data sciencse.BikeShare.py statstics and analysis to get the most city(
+This is project for using python in data sciencse.BikeShare.py statstics and analysis to get the most city(chicago,
+,new_york_city
+,washington
 )